 Rats can always sneak into your house whether it is summer, winter, autumn, or spring.
 They move so quickly and silently that you do not even know that there are rats in your house.
 But once they have sneaked into your house, you know what’s coming next?
 Rat-infested furniture!

-If you have rat-infested furniture at your home or office then there is no use in keeping that furniture anymore and you should dispose of it immediately.
+If you have rat-infested furniture at your home or office then there is no use in keeping that used furniture anymore and you should dispose of it immediately.
 Why?
 It is because it can be devastating for the general hygiene of your place.
 However, here you must keep in mind that you cannot just pick up rat-infested furniture and throw it away.
 The whole process needs to be done with extreme care because the remains of a rat can be hazardous for your health as they contain deadly diseases like Hanta Virus, etc.

 If you don’t know how to clean rat droppings, don’t worry because, in this article, we are going to teach you how to clean rat-infested furniture and dispose of it properly.
 From cleaning mouse poop to rodent urine, we will explain everything to you.